 - Unscrewing screws

 Well, it’s up to you how you will use it.
 Knives are awesome helpers in a lot of common situations.
 Often they become life-savers.
-Possibilities of use are endless.
+The possibilities of use are endless.

 What are the usual EDC items?